nanoporetech/tombo/docs/plotting.rst

 Other Plotting Commands
 -----------------------

-K-mer Level Distributions
+K-mer Signal Levels
-^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

-In order to investigate the k-mer signal current levels of a particular set of reads, the ``tombo plot kmer`` command is provided.
+In order to investigate the signal levels of a particular set of reads, the ``tombo plot kmer`` command is provided.
 This plot extracts the observed signal levels from a set of reads and groups the signal by the local genomic sequence context (k-mer) and plots the resulting distributions of signal levels.

 ----

 .. figure::  _images/kmer_levels.png
    :align: center

-   Example k-mer current level distribution plot
+   Example current level distribution plot

 ----

 ROC Curves
 ^^^^^^^^^^

-In order to validate the performance of modified base detection results at a known sequence motif, the ``tombo plot roc`` command is provided.
-This command takes a Tombo statistics file, corresponding motif descriptions and the genome FASTA file.
-The "area under the curve" (AUC) for each motif is printed and the precision-recall curve is also plotted for each motif on the second page of the resulting PDF.
-Note that only genomic positions with the canonical base of interest are included in the results from this command (since the alternative model only makes calls at these positions).
+In order to validate the performance of modified base detection results at a known sequence motif or set of ground truth locations, a set of ground truth evaluation plotting commands are prodived (``roc``, ``sample_compare_roc``, ``per_read_roc``, and ``sample_compare_per_read_roc``).
+Each of these commands produced both a receiver operating characteristic (ROC) curve as well as a Precision-Recall curve.
+This command also outputs a table of area under the curve (AUC) and mean average precision (mean AP) for all provided ground truth sets.

+For the ``roc`` and ``per_read_roc`` commands ground truth sites are compared to modified base statistics at all other "swap base" sites in the genome.
+Users should be aware that for more specific motifs the AUC statistic may be somewhat misleading and are not directly comparable from one motif to the next.
+The ``sample_compare_roc``, and ``sample_compare_per_read_roc`` commands instead use a separate control sample as the ground truth and includes only sites at the ground truth motif.
+This creates balanced validation metrics that are more comparable between two motifs and/or modifications.

 Below is an example command and resulting plot for identifying the known dam and dcm methylase contexts in E. coli using all three provided testing methods.